 I am not 100% sure how correct this is.
 I know it is a pretty big mountain but apparently, the Rongai Route side of the mountain gets significantly less moisture than the southern side.

 In short, it means that you are less likely to meet rain.
 I am not a great person to prove this theory as day 1 of my hike it rained and again on day 3 but who knows maybe the other side got it worse.

 Hiking up the Rongai Route to climb Mt Kilimanjaro means you can experience the mountain from a different side.
 Ok, kind of obvious but maybe not something you might think about first.
 It does all depend on how the weather is behaving.
 The mornings are normally cleared so worth waking up and checking the views as soon as you wake up.

 acclimatiSation walk to help Climb Mt Kilimanjaro summit

 The day you hike to Mawenzi Tarn Hut is a shorter day gives you a chance to charge the batteries.
 It also allows you to fit in an acclimatisation walk which helps as the Rongai Route is flatter than the other Kilimanjaro routes.

-Having done various other high altitude hikes, including Morocco’s Mt Toubkal at 4,095m I now understand what a different this makes.
+Having done various other high altitude hikes, including Morocco’s Mt Toubkal at 4,095m I now understand what a difference this makes.
 Click here to read more about my Mt Toubkal hike.

-The stats show that this is clearly a better option for reaching the summit.
-That’s why we signed up to do the hike in the first place, isn’t it!
-So with an extra days hiking on the mountain this means an extra day for your body to acclimatise.
-And for me I think this made a massive difference in reaching the top.
+The stats show that the Rongai Route is a better option to choose to climb Mt Kilimanjaro and for reaching the summit.
+That’s why you sign up to do the hike in the first place, isn’t it!
+So with an extra day hiking on the mountain, this means an extra day for your body to acclimatise.
+And for me, I think this made a massive difference in reaching the top.